Download the full PDF for Wisconsin

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-Wisconsin ranks 16th in the nation.
+Wisconsin is tied for 13th in the nation.

-The national labor force participation rate fell by 0.1 percentage points to 62.4 percent in December.
+The national labor force participation rate fell by 0.1 percentage points to 61.9 percent in March.